Neural Optimal Transport with General Cost Functionals: Experimental Illustrations

-Due to that, we compare our method to the pixel-level adaptation methods that are typically based on the common unsupervised image-to-image \textit{translation} techniques such as CycleGAN~\citep{zhu2017unpaired, cycleda, almahairi2018augmented} and UNIT~\citep{huang2018multimodal,liu2017unsupervised}.
-We consider (one-to-many) AugCycleGAN \citep{almahairi2018augmented}, MUNIT \citep{huang2018multimodal}.
+\textbf{Baselines.} We compare our method to the pixel-level adaptation methods such as (one-to-many) AugCycleGAN \citep{almahairi2018augmented, zhu2017unpaired, cycleda, almahairi2018augmented} and MUNIT~\citep{huang2018multimodal,liu2017unsupervised}.
 We use the official implementations with the hyperparameters from the respective papers.
-Also, we test Neural OT \citep{korotin2023neural,fan2023neural} with Euclidean cost functions: the quadratic cost $\frac{1}{2}\|x-y\|_{2}^{2}$ ($\mathbb{W}_{2}$) and the $\gamma$-weak (one-to-many) quadratic cost ($\mathcal{W}_{2,\gamma}$, $\gamma=\frac{1}{10}$).
-The above-mentioned methods are unsupervised, i.e., they do not use the label information.
-Additionally, we add (one-to-one) OTDD flow \citep{alvarez2021dataset,alvarez2020geometric}.
+We test Neural OT \citep{korotin2023neural,fan2023neural} with Euclidean cost functions: the quadratic cost $\frac{1}{2}\|x-y\|_{2}^{2}$ ($\mathbb{W}_{2}$) and the $\gamma$-weak (one-to-many) quadratic cost ($\mathcal{W}_{2,\gamma}$, $\gamma=\frac{1}{10}$).
+For semi-supervised mapping, we considered (one-to-one) OTDD flow \citep{alvarez2021dataset,alvarez2020geometric}.
 This method employs gradient flows to perform the transfer preserving the class label.
-We also add a Discrete OT (DOT) method with the general cost.
-We employ the Sinkhorn~\citep{cuturi2013sinkhorn} with Laplacian regularization for semi-supervised mapping~\citep{courty2016optimal} from \texttt{ot.da} package \citep{flamary2021pot} with its default out-of-sample estimation procedure.
-For completeness, we show the \underline{results} of \textit{ICNN-based} OT method \citep{makkuva2020optimal,korotin2019wasserstein} in Appendix~\ref{sec:icnn-ot}.
+We also examine a General Discrete OT (DOT) which use labels.
+In particular, we adopted the solver from \texttt{ot.da}~\citep{flamary2021pot} with its default out-of-sample estimation procedure.
+The solver utilizes the Sinkhorn~\citep{cuturi2013sinkhorn} with Laplacian cost regularization ~\citep{courty2016optimal}.
+We show the \underline{results} of \textit{ICNN-based} OT method \citep{makkuva2020optimal,korotin2019wasserstein} in Appendix~\ref{sec:icnn-ot}.

 \textbf{Metrics.} All the models are fitted on the train parts of datasets; all the provided qualitative and quantitative results are \textit{exclusively} for test (unseen) data.
-To evaluate the visual quality, we compute FID \citep{heusel2017gans} of the mapped source test set w.r.t. the target test set.
-To estimate the accuracy of the mapping we pre-train ResNet18~\citep{he2016deep} classifier on the target data.
+To evaluate the visual quality, we compute FID \citep{heusel2017gans} of the entire mapped source test set w.r.t. the entire target test set.
+To estimate the accuracy of the mapping we use a pre-trained ResNet18~\citep{he2016deep} classifier (with $95+$ accuracy) on the target data.
 We consider the mapping $T$ to be correct if the predicted label for the mapped sample $T(x,z)$ matches the corresponding label of $x$.